telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/allow-traffic-only-to-specific-hosts.md

 # Allowing Traffic to Specific Hosts

-With Fiddler Everywhere, you can create a rule that automatically allows traffic to specific host or number of hosts and forcibly closes all other HTTP connections made to different hosts.
+With Fiddler Everywhere, you can create a rule that automatically allows traffic to a specific host or number of hosts and forcibly closes all other HTTP connections made to different hosts.

 ## Creating a "Allow Traffic Only to Specific Hosts" Rule